Natural Remedies for PMS Cramps, Bloating, & Physical Discomfort

 - Once it turns into a paste, add freshly ground black pepper and coconut oil and mix well.

-- Cool and store in a mason jar and store in your fridge.
+- Cool and place in a mason jar and store in your fridge.

 It should last in your refrigerator for two weeks.

 Since women are the protectors of life, our ovaries are the first area in our bodies that feel and react to stress.
 This can lead to many hormonal issues.
-Here is a wonderful yoga pose to practice when experiencing cramping, bloating, and other physical PMS symptoms.
+Here is a wonderful yoga pose to practice when experiencing cramping before your period, bloating, and other physical PMS symptoms.
 Breathe deeply as you gently move through this pose.

 Sit on the heels.
 Extend the left leg straight back along the ground.
 Bend forward and place the forehead on the ground.
 Put both arms back along the sides, palms up.
 Relax all the muscles and relax the breath.
 Hold for three minutes.
 Then slowly rise up on the inhale.
 Bring both legs under, sitting on the heels.
 Repeat on the other side also for three minutes.

-When you have PMS cramps, drink fennel seeds after a meal.
+When you have period cramps, drink fennel tea after a meal.
 This tea gets your digestive fire going!
-Fennel is known to ease and regulate menstruation by properly regulating hormonal action in the body.
+Fennel is known to ease and manage menstruation by properly regulating hormonal action in the body.
 The antispasmodic properties help to relax the muscles in the uterus, relieving cramping, releasing muscle tension, and soothing inflammation.

 To make fennel tea, add one teaspoon of fennel seeds to a cup of water.
 Let the pot simmer for about five minutes.
 Turn it off and then strain the tea.